JackLeong99/WFC2D/README.md

     Another idea: fruthering propogation.
 At the moment, when a cell collapses, it only propogates information to the nearest cell.
     By furthinging this such that all cells that should be updated are, before the next collapse, we can reduce the chance of failure greatly.
+    Update!
+This worked... to an extent.
+It does mitigate failure to a noticable degree however it does so at a significant performance cost.

+    Another major optimization thats easy to implement is combining tiles with the same edges by turning a tiles sprite into a list of sprites and randomly picking from that.

 ## week 13 - Finalising the project & report